green-party-dublin-central/nh-web/site/content/post/derelict-sites-at-8-ferguson-road-and-10-ferguson-road-drumcondra.md

   available for use use in early 2024.
 image: img/ferguson.jpg
 ---
+Latest update, 3rd April 2023, via Cllr Janet Horner from the council:

+"*No. 8 &10 Ferguson Road is currently at the design stage and plans are being prepared for its refurbishment and return to use.*"

-Latest update, 7th February 2022, via Cllr Darcy Lonergan from the council:\
+Update, 7th February 2022, via Cllr Darcy Lonergan from the council:
-\

 "*Nos.
 8 & 10 Ferguson Road.
 The City Council is currently reviewing proposals for these properties on how best to return the properties to use.
-Due to the extent of work required, it is anticipated that these properties will be returned to use in early 2024.*"\
+Due to the extent of work required, it is anticipated that these properties will be returned to use in early 2024.*"
-\

 Originally the Property Disposal section in Dublin City Council had requested the City Valuer's Office to bring the properties to market as soon as possible.
-Since that point Dublin City Council's housing department has decided to refurbish the buildings and use them for social housing.  \
+Since that point Dublin City Council's housing department has decided to refurbish the buildings and use them for social housing.
-\

 It should be noted that the properties show signs of subsidence.

 ## Files